 Want to get hands-on?
 Here are the details on some of the most popular and accessible active real estate investment opportunities.

-If you’ve ever watched more than thirty minutes of HGTV, chances are you’re at least passingly familiar with the idea of flipping houses or purchasing a home with the express intent of fixing it up and selling it (at a higher cost) later.
+If you’ve ever watched more than thirty minutes of HGTV, chances are you’re at least passingly familiar with the idea of flipping houses.
+It’s basically where you purchase a home with the express intent of fixing it up and selling it (at a higher cost) later.

-House flipping is a great way for investors to earn a significant profit, but they do need the know-how and wherewithal to complete the flip successfully without incurring too many expenses and costs, which can quickly eat into the investment’s return.
+House flipping is a great way for investors to earn a significant profit.
+However, they do need the know-how and wherewithal to complete the flip successfully without incurring too many expenses and costs, which can quickly eat into the investment’s return.

 House flippers have to be able to recognize a home that may be slightly undervalued but would be able to sell well given the proper upgrades.
 This involves both an understanding of the area’s desirability as well as the types of improvements that generate increased home value.
 House flippers are responsible for the entire cost of the home purchase, as well as all the upgrades, which they may either do themselves or hire out to professionals.